BinarCode/laravel-restify/docs-v2/content/en/auth/authorization.md

 </alert>

-When detaching a model from another, we should check if the user is able to do that.
-For example detaching posts from a user:
+When detaching a model from another, we should check if the user is also able to do that.
+For example, detaching posts from a user:

 ```http request
 POST: api/restify/users/{id}/detach/posts